Mortgage interest tax relief

 First, if your taxable income (now including the gross rental income without interest deducted) exceeds £60,000, you may become liable for the High Income Child Benefit Charge if you or your partner claims Child Benefit.
 This can add further unexpected tax costs.

 Second, if your rental profits in a given year are not sufficient to absorb the full 20% credit, the unused finance costs can be carried forward to the next tax year.
 They are not lost, but they do not reduce your current year’s bill below zero.
+For landlords with smaller rental portfolios, it may also be worth checking whether the tax-free property allowance for landlords offers a simpler alternative altogether.

 What About Limited Companies?